Campus & grounds

 Cornerstone encourages students to participate in physical activities and sports, as a healthy body is both necessary in mission work and honouring to God.

 The lawns around the buildings allow for games of volleyball, soccer and other outdoor activities.
 In the school building there is a recreation room with fitness equipment and a table tennis facility.
-For moments of leisure a snooker table, darts and other games are provided.
+For moments of leisure a snooker table, darts and other games are available for use.

 In-depth training for missions requires that the student has access to adequate resources.
 Cornerstone prides itself in a library with more that 18000 titles on the shelves.
 These include essential books on topics related to missiology as well as many theological works and Bible commentaries.

 In addition the library has an extensive audio-visual section and also receives and catalogues all the major mission magazines.
 The library is constantly up-dated with new titles.